wagtail/wagtail-newsletter/docs/usage.rst

 sending, then click on *Save campaign to {provider}*.
 This will save a page revision, and upload the campaign, but take no further action.

-Keep in mind that any changes you make to the campaign will be overridden if you send a test email, or trigger campaign sending, from Wagtail.
+Keep in mind that any changes you make to the campaign will be overwritten if you send a test email, or trigger campaign sending, from Wagtail.

 View report